Minimising the spread of COVID-19

-Risk assessments are a legal requirement, and risks and mitigations should be reviewed and updated regularly, including taking reasonable steps to protect staff, children and others from COVID-19.
+Risk assessments are a legal requirement, and risks and mitigations should be reviewed and updated regularly, including taking reasonable steps to protect staff, children and others from infections such as COVID-19.

-Setting-level risk assessments are expected to consider all risks identified in respect of COVID-19 and other illnesses.
+Setting-level risk assessments are expected to consider all risks identified in respect of infections, including COVID-19.
 These must take account of relevant guidance from Public Health Scotland and the Health and Safety Executive.
 All risk assessments should be reviewed regularly and as circumstances change.

 Children with additional support needs

-Every child and young person will have different levels of required support.
-Risk assessments play a key part in considering the individual needs of a child or young person.
-Risk assessments, which may be integrated into a Child’s Plan, should already exist for children and young people with complex additional support needs.
+Every child will have different levels of required support and risk assessments play a key part in considering the individual needs of a child.
+Risk assessments, which may be integrated into a Child’s Plan, should already exist for children with complex additional support needs.

 These risk assessments should be reviewed and updated as appropriate, reflecting current circumstances.
 Where they are not in place or they have not been updated they must be undertaken or reviewed swiftly.
-Where there is a need to work in close proximity with adults and children and young people the safety measures to protect adults and children and young people alike should be followed.
+Where there is a need to work in proximity with adults and children, the safety measures to protect adults and children alike should be followed.